DannyBoyNg/JwtTokenService/README.md

     ValidateAudience = true,
     ValidAudience = "you",
     ValidateIssuerSigningKey = true,
-    IssuerSigningKey = new SymmetricSecurityKey(Encoding.UTF8.GetBytes("MySuperDuperSecretSymmetricKey")), //Key cannot be too short or it won't work
+    //Key cannot be shorter than 16 characters or it won't work IssuerSigningKey = new SymmetricSecurityKey(Encoding.UTF8.GetBytes("MySuperDuperSecretSymmetricKey")),
-    ValidateLifetime = true, //Set this to false for Access tokens never to expire SaveSigninToken = true,
+    //Set this to false for Access tokens never to expire ValidateLifetime = true,
+    SaveSigninToken = true,
 };

 //JWT Settings
 var settings = new JwtTokenSettings
 {
-    SecurityAlgorithm = SecurityAlgorithm.HS256,
+    //This algorithm can only be used in combination with SymmetricSecurityKey SecurityAlgorithm = SecurityAlgorithm.HS256,
     AccessTokenExpirationInMinutes = 60,
     RefreshTokenExpirationInHours = 2,